-- Death Glare: The Doctor gives a pretty scathing one to Donna after she asks about Rose's jacket in the TARDIS.
+- Death Glare: The Doctor gives a pretty scathing one to Donna after she asks about Rose's blouse in the TARDIS.
 It shuts her up (and also gives the first showing of Donna's nicer side).

 - Epic Fail: The Doctor frees Donna from her webby imprisonment, and readies to catch her... only for Donna to smack about 5 feet below him.
 Even the Empress is a little stunned.Donna: Thanks... for nothing!

 - Even Evil Has Standards: The Empress feeds Lance to her children because she isn't impressed with him readily abandoning his "wife".

 - Evil Is Hammy: The Empress of the Racnoss, bringing Chewing the Scenery to epic levels.
 One wonders if the Racnoss actually subsisted on scenery that they chewed up, instead of meat, as they insist.